 The toddler years are full of exploring, discovery and significant milestones.
 Your toddler is now learning to eat more solid foods and is more active.
-Good nutrition is imperative when it comes to growth, health, and energy for learning and playing.
+Feeding toddlers can sometimes be a challenge for some parents.
+Good nutrition is imperative for growth, health, and energy for learning and playing.
 This is why it’s important to encourage that development with the right fuel (good kid-friendly foods).

 The best thing you can do is offer your toddler a variety of foods from each food group with different tastes, textures and colours.
 It can be tricky as toddlers are rarely keen on trying new foods.

-It is important to establish healthy eating habits with your toddler and sneak in wholesome foods!
+Establishing healthy eating habits with your toddler and snacking in wholesome foods is important!

 Make Healthy Meals and Snacks

 Since you get to decide what’s on the menu, you should take this prime opportunity to get your baby to like nutritious foods – and limit foods that are high in fat, sugar, cholesterol, and sodium.

 Focus on lean beef, poultry, fish, dairy foods, fruits, vegetables, pasta, cereals, and whole-grain bread.
 As long as your toddlers’ diet is balanced overall, then they’re doing fine.